James Semple Kerr: Work and contributions

 Kerr undertook a doctorate at the Institute of Advanced Architectural Studies, at the University of York in 1974.
+He graduated in 1977 with a PhD titled Design for convicts in the Australian colonies during the transportation era.
 In 1978 he took up the position as assistant director at the Australian Heritage Commission in Canberra.
 He was also an assistant director of the National Trust of Australia (NSW).

 Kerr was prominent in heritage conservation in Australia for over 40 years and was an early member of Australia ICOMOS, taking a major role in the formulation of the Burra Charter and its Guidelines.
 His publication in 1982 of The Conservation Plan: A guide to the preparation of conservation plans for places of European cultural significance was a landmark in Australian conservation.
 The Conservation Plan is widely used by heritage practitioners and property owners in Australia, and worldwide as a primary guide to the process of researching, documenting and managing historic places in accordance with the Burra Charter, through a logical process.
 First published by the National Trust of Australia (NSW) in 1982, it has subsequently been reprinted in expanded form over seven editions and twelve printing impressions.
 The concept has been adopted worldwide as a critical process for conserving heritage places, for example in the British Heritage Lottery Fund guidance note Conservation Plans for Historic Places.